This topic has been clouded by wishful thinking and pernicious misinformation for too long. Time to clean up!

 1. Directors are hired on the strength of their reel

-A director’s reel is simply a collection of the best work done in the past.
+A director’s reel is simply a collection of the best work done in the past — the 6-9 best TV spots for a commercial director or a film director’s best features (not a montage of shots — see my remarks in the comments section).
 If you don’t have a reel, you are not a director and nobody is going to give you a chance.

 2. There isn’t a film degree in the world that will allow you to walk into a cushy film directing job